sukolupo/cassandra-docker-swarm/README.md

 vagrant up
 ```

+As part of the setup it should also pull from this repo, so all the code is ready to go.

 ### The Nodes
 Master - Standalone node outside of the swarm.
 I use this to test external connectivity using cqlsh